AndyH96/csck507/README.md

 **Perform detailed data analysis of the dataset provided by the competition, observing:**

-- Number of sentences and tokens per class (and check if the dataset is unbalanced or not).
+- Number of sentences and tokens per class
+- Check data imbalance
-- Analyse the most common words for each class and, therefore, understand the most used terms for each level of toxicity.
+- Analyse the most common words for each class

 **Selected ML Models:**
 - Support Vector Machine (SVM)
-- Multinomial NaïveBayes
+- Multinomial NaïveBayes (MlNB)
-- Logistic Regression
+- Logistic Regression (LR)

 Analyse their performance in classifying the level of toxicity of different comments.
 Please make use of the main metrics **(accuracy, F1-score, Recall, Precision, and AUC)** to compare the different algorithms.
 Additionally, clearly explain the parameters defined for each model.
 Any MLpython Library can be used during implementation(such as sklearn and keras).